Atmos Constellation

 Description:

 Atmos V calibre 526 in the special "Feuille d'or" version.
-This model with the motif "Constellation" was built under the ref. number 5802 from 1962-1975.
-Despite the rather long production time frame of 12 years, the watch appears relatively rarely in the trade.
+This model with the "Constellation" motif was produced from 1962 to 1975 under the reference number 5802.
+Despite the rather long production period of almost 13 years, the clock appears relatively rarely on the market.

 Feuille d'or translates from French as "gold leaf".
-The sides, the door and the glass on the top plate of the clock are lacquered from the inside.
-The golden lacquer finish looks amazingly similar to gold leaf.
+The sides, the door and the glass on the top plate of the clock are lacquered on the inside.
+The golden lacquering looks strikingly similar to gold leaf.

-The white full dial has a compass rose in the pivot point of the hands.
-The entire motif of the clock is dedicated to science and the exploration of the globe of the earth and sky.
+The white full dial has a compass rose in the centre of the hands.
+The entire motif of the clock is dedicated to science and the exploration of the terrestrial and celestial globe.

-Lines of longitude and latitude run across all the clock's viewing surfaces.
-On the two sides are old world maps.
-In the corners of the front door we see explorers studying and measuring the celestial globe.
+Lines of longitude and latitude run across all faces of the clock.
+There are old world maps on the two sides.
+In the corners of the front door we see researchers studying and measuring the celestial globe.

 Year of manufacture: 1967